 - Take all of your long strips of torn fabric and measure the length you want them and start cutting them apart.
 I cut mine 9″ long each.
 Create a trash pile to throw all your tiny scraps and loose threads you may pull off.

 - My garland is 6 feet long but you may choose any length that works best for you.
 For my 6′ garland I cut about 6 1/2′ of jute because we’re going to knot each end.
 Go ahead and create a loop on each end and knot the loop off.

 - Now it’s time to start tying each scrap onto the jute.
 Simply wrap it around the jute starting at one end directly beside the loop’s knot and tie a knot then double knot it.
-I chose two patterns as the dominant ones and based all the others off them.
+I chose two patterns as the dominant ones and based all the others on them.
 Keep your patterns mixed throughout so you don’t have one color or pattern concentrated in any one section.

 - Continue to attach the scraps until you finish right beside the second loop’s knot.
 That’s it!
 Your garland is finished!

 - You may want to purchase extra fabric.
 I’m guesstimating the yardage.
 If you’re like me, you’ll want to use at least 8-10 different patterns/colors.
 I say the more the better but you’ll definitely want to see repetition, too.

 - Some fabrics tear easier than others.
 A torn fabric line is the easiest way to a true straight line.
 Don’t go by the pattern on the fabric, a lot of times they’re off.
 Soft fabric is harder to tear.

 - I love mixing homespuns with regular calico prints.
 Homespun fabrics tend to shed more threads in my opinion.